ash1sh-sharma/CourseraPython/Module2GradedAssesment.md

 ```
 def fractional_part(numerator, denominator):
 	# Operate with numerator and denominator to
 # keep just the fractional part of the quotient
+	if denominator==0:
+		return 0
+	elif numerator==0:
-	return (numerator / denominator) % 1 if denominator else 0
+		return 0
+	else:
+		return (numerator/denominator)%1

 print(fractional_part(5, 5)) # Should be 0
 print(fractional_part(5, 4)) # Should be 0.25